-Each client's Individualized Employment Plan will include:
+Each Client's employment plans will include:

-- 1. Current Date
+- Current Date

 - 2. Timeline for the plan

 - 3. Client's name first and last

 - 4. Client ADSA ID

 - 5. Employment Goal(s):

 - a.
 Preferred job type

 - b.
 The preferred wages/salary the individual wishes to earn; or the going rate for the job type.

 - c.
 The number of hours the individual prefers to work

 - d.
 The agreed upon timeline to achieve the employment goal. - 6.
-The individual's skills, gifts, preferred activities, and interests. - 7.
+The Client's skills, gifts, preferred activities, and interests. - 7.
 Measurable strategies and timelines (action steps and supports) to meet the employment goal. - 8.
-Identification of other persons and/or entities available to assist in reaching employment goals. (such as family member, Division of Vocational Rehabilitation) - 9.
+Identification of other persons and/or entities available to assist in reaching employment goals. (example: a family member, Division of Vocational Rehabilitation, etc.) - 9.
 Identification of other accommodations, adaptive equipment or supports critical to achieve employment goal. - 10.
-The client and/or guardian's signature on the plan.
+Signed by Client and/or Guardian, if any.

-The Contractor should clearly identify and communicate to the individual and planning team action steps, activities, realistic expectations, and strategies associated with implementing the plan and achieving employment goals, including defined responsibilities of the individual/guardian and the Contractor.
+The Contractor should clearly identify and communicate to the individual and planning team action steps, activities, realistic expectations, and strategies associated with implementing the plan and achieving employment goals, including defined responsibilities of the individual/Guardian and the Contractor.

-The Contractor will seek out competitive employment at minimum wage or higher for the client.
-A professional resume, video resume, cover letter or portfolio may be created to assist the client in reaching the goal of competitive employment.
+The Contractor will seek out competitive employment at minimum wage or higher for the Client.
+A professional resume, video resume, cover letter or portfolio may be created to assist the Client in reaching the goal of competitive employment.
 Contractors will look for jobs that have the potential for growth in hours and in pay.